janis-commerce/database-dispatcher/README.md

 **DatabaseDispatcher** is a package that returns the necessary DB driver from a received model.
 Access to the databases configuration then returns the driver instance with the connection.
-It caches the driver per host.
+It caches the driver per properties.

 ## Installation